ToyibOtus/E-Commerce-Analytics-Portfolio/reports/03_key_findings_and_recommendations.md

 ### Recommendations

-**Discontinue or review the entire Components category.** 130 products with zero sales over a four-year period represent dead inventory carrying real costs in storage, supplier relationships, and catalogue management.
+**Discontinue or review the entire Components category.** 127 products with zero sales over a four-year period represent dead inventory carrying real costs in storage, supplier relationships, and catalogue management.
 A formal review should determine whether these products serve a strategic purpose — such as supporting after-sales service for bike purchases — or whether they should be delisted entirely.

+**Resolve and review the 7 uncategorised N/A products.** These products have no category assignment and no order history.
+Before any catalogue rationalisation exercise these products should either be correctly categorised or removed — unclassified products cannot be meaningfully managed or marketed.

 **Prioritise the 9 never-ordered Bike products.** Unlike Components, these are in the highest-revenue category and their absence from order history likely reflects a marketing or visibility problem rather than a demand problem.
 Targeted promotions or bundling with best-selling models could unlock latent demand.